GGR-Devs/GGReborn-App/README.md

 [Translation Guide]()

 ## How to install
- - Download the latest version from [here](https://github.com/GGR-Devs/GGReborn-App/releases).
+ - Download the latest version
  - Open the installer, then follow the steps.
  - If you downloaded the portable: unzip it, then enter the directory.

-Once you have installed the application, launch the GGRebornApp executable.
+Once you have installed the application, launch the OldRebornApp executable.

 ## Build it yourself
 Make sure you have [Node](https://nodejs.org/en/download/) installed (you can install [Yarn](https://classic.yarnpkg.com/en/docs/install) too).